sanger-tol/pipelines-website/markdown/developers/review_checklist.md

 Where previous work from other pipelines / projects is used within a pipeline, the original author(s) must be properly acknowledged.
 Some examples on how you could do that to make sure they feel valued:

 - Send them a message via Slack and let them know that you use their work and had to change something to fit your own purpose.
 If in doubt, check with them to see how they would like to be acknowledged.
-- Check the license of their code and/or graphics components and make sure you obey the rules that this license imposes (e.g. `CC-BY` means you have to attribute the original creator).
+- Check the licence of their code and/or graphics components and make sure you obey the rules that this licence imposes (e.g. `CC-BY` means you have to attribute the original creator).
 - If you use portions of pipeline code, even if its just tiny pieces:
   - Link to the original repository and/or authors.
   - Leave existing credits and acknowledgement sections intact - there may be more than just a single author involved.